linkedin/cruise-control/docs/wiki/User Guide/Pluggable-Components.md

 By default Cruise Control is configured to use `NoopNotifier` which ignores all the anomalies.

 ## Replica Movement Strategy
-The strategy determine the execution order for generated proposals.
+The strategy to determine the execution order for generated proposals.
 By default `BaseReplicaMovementStrategy` is used, which is totally random.
 Sometimes this could result in prolonged execution time due to some long tail tasks in each execution batches.
 Other available strategies includes:
 * **PrioritizeSmallReplicaMovementStrategy**: first move small sized replicas
 * **PrioritizeLargeReplicaMovementStrategy**: first move large sized replicas
 * **PostponeUrpReplicaMovementStrategy**: first move replicas for partition having no out-of-sync replica

 The strategies can be chained to use and can be dynamically set using `replica_movement_strategies` in corresponding request(e.g. [rebalance request](https://github.com/linkedin/cruise-control/wiki/REST-APIs#trigger-a-workload-balance)).

+## Maintenance Event Reader
+When a system/tool in Kafka Ecosystem has knowledge about an upcoming planned maintenance, such as a switch change, an upcoming VM freeze, or reboot of VMs on cloud deployments, the desired preventative mitigation strategy (i.e. `maintenance event`) can be conveyed to
+Cruise Control for automated execution of it without human intervention.

+Such maintenance events correspond to admin operations that the relevant system/tool submits to Cruise Control via a generic maintenance event store.
+Then, Maintenance Event Reader retrieves the maintenance events from the relevant event store for automated execution.

+The default implementation of Maintenance Event Reader (see `MaintenanceEventTopicReader`) consumes maintenance events from a Kafka topic.